-TIP 8: Add your larger, most important elements to your tray first.
+TIP 9: Add your larger, most important elements to your decorative tray first.

 We have had this blue planter for years.
 All I had to do was add a fern with a soft texture to contrast with the metal of the planter.
 I always fill in around a planter with Super Moss to give it a professional look.

-My next element to use was books.
-To keep with the blue theme, I chose to stack 3 blue books.
+My next element to use was a stack of books for color and height.
+To keep with the blue theme, I chose to stack three blue books.
 Always take the paper covers off your books.

-I like to have 1 decorative element that is whimsical or handmade, something even a little quirky.
+I like to have one decorative element that is whimsical or handmade, something even a little quirky.

 Here’s where I had some choices for my final decorative element.
 My first idea was to bring in one of my ceramic birds.